Paul Salamunovich: Death

-After becoming ill with the West Nile virus in September, 2013, Paul Salamunovich died at the age of 86 on April 3, 2014, at a hospital in Sherman Oaks, California, of complications of the disease.
-After hearing that he had passed while listening to a recording of the "In Paradisum" movement from his final performance of the Durufle' Requiem with the Master Chorale, KUSC played a performance he conducted when he taught there in 2008 as a memorial radio tribute three days later.
+After becoming ill with the West Nile virus in September 2013, Paul Salamunovich died at the age of 86 on April 3, 2014, at a hospital in Sherman Oaks, California, of complications of the disease.

+After hearing that he had died while listening to a recording of the "In Paradisum" movement from his final performance of the Durufle' Requiem with the Master Chorale, KUSC played a performance he conducted when he taught there in 2008 as a memorial radio tribute three days later.

 His rosary was held at St. Charles Borromeo on May 2, 2014.
 His funeral was held the next day at Blessed Sacrament Church in Hollywood as St. Charles was deemed too small to house the roughly 1800 people who attended.
 As was the custom with members of the St. Charles Choir who died, the choir came out of the choir loft and sat downstairs near the casket as family.
 The entire congregation was given music and singers from all the various choirs he conducted, sang the Mass which was presided over by some 14 priests which included Cardinal Roger Mahoney.
 Pallbearers included composer and frequent collaborator Morten Lauridsen.
 He is buried at Holy Cross Cemetery.